tetherto/lib-wallet-pay-btc/README.md

 // Generate a seed or use a mnemonic phrase const seed = await BIP39Seed.generate(/** Can enter mnemonic phrase here to **/)

+// Connect to an electrum server.
+// This class needs a storage engine for cacheing.
+// host and port are the electrum server details.
-// Connect to an electrum server const provider = await Electrum({ store: storeEngine, host, port }) await provider.connect()
+// Additional options can be passed to the Electrum class with regards to caching. const provider = await Electrum({ store: storeEngine, host, port }) await provider.connect()